TychoSchenkeveld/macOSLAPS/README.md

 Credits
 --------------
+* Josh Miller - For writing the original application and saving me days of time having to figure all this out!
 * Rusty Myers - For helping to determine that Windows has its own time method vs Epoch time
 * Matt Hansen - For critiquing and assisting with generating the random password